marco-tav/calculator/README.md

 ## Status

 Preliminary design is finished.
 The calculator will perform operations with the result of a previous operation and the 'clear screen' button works.
+Result is now limited to two decimal places (when necessary).
 Still to be done: calculator still allows multiple operators and it shouldn't.
 DEL, dot, and +/- still not working.